 There are people who should avoid mixing fasting with keto.
 We’ll cover that shortly.

-Choose the right intermittent fasting plan for you
+1. Choose the right intermittent fasting schedule for you

-The intermittent fasting plan that’ll work best with your keto diet is whichever one works best for you, full stop.
+The intermittent fasting schedule that’ll work best with your keto diet is whichever one works best for you, full stop.
 Which fits your lifestyle best?
 Which makes it easiest to manage your hunger?

 When you’re intermittent fasting on keto, your body will tell you how things are going.
 Pay attention to those signals.